The heart of who we are

-We deliver and champion excellence in service, support and advocacy for people with spinal cord injury.
+We deliver and champion excellence in service, support and advocacy for and with people with spinal cord injury.

 Leading the way

 We follow our founders’ lead every day as we work to increase the health, mobility and options of those living with spinal cord injury all across this province.
 It’s a profoundly important job that is accomplished through an unwavering commitment to the person behind the injury, and by maintaining active relationships with the people and communities we serve and work alongside.
 We are experts in SCI and serve people with all disabilities.